joshuahigginson1/DevOps_Assessment_2/README.md

 - Warnings Next Generation (For Pylint Test Reporting)
 - Performance (For Junit Test Reporting)

 2b.
 Add Jenkins user to sudoers.
+Changed permissions of script created on my local computer.

 3. We add our IP aliases to the Jenkins-Ansible-Driver /etc/hosts file.